Juan Soto traded to New York Yankees from San Diego Padres in 7-player blockbuster | News Channel 3-12

 “It’s very difficult to make a deal where we’re trading a player the caliber of Juan Soto, but if we did that we wanted to make sure we shored up a bunch of needs.
 We were able to get some depth, with quality,” Preller said at a late-night news conference in Nashville, Tennessee, where baseball’s winter meetings were wrapping up.

-New York went 82-80, narrowly avoiding its first losing record since 1992, and finished 29th among the 30 major league teams in batting average.
+New York went 82-80 last season, narrowly avoiding its first losing record since 1992, and finished 29th among the 30 major league teams in batting average.

 Soto joins a Yankees outfield that projects to have fellow All-Star Aaron Judge in center and newly acquired Alex Verdugo in the other corner.
 Soto has a 1.274 OPS in nine career games in the Bronx.